nhsconnect/FHIR-CDS/pages/explore/api_encounter_report_referralrequest.md

       <td><code class="highlighter-rouge">0..*</code></td>
      <td>Reference<br>(Provenance)</td>
     <td>Key events in history of request</td>
-<td>Where populated in the $evalate.referral this must be populated with a reference.</td>
+<td>Where populated in the $evaluate.referralrequest this must be populated with a reference to the same.</td>
  </tr>
 </table>
 <!--stackedit_data: